 If you’re involved in creating a course with the explicit or subtle goal of changing an attitude, you might be wondering how to go about doing this.
-Attitudinal training is one of those under discussed topics, because most of us are focused on intellectual skills.
+Also known as the affective domain of learning, attitudinal training is one of those lesser discussed topics, because we typically focus on cognitive skills.

-Indirect attitudinal training is more subtle and is often an undercurrent in a course with a completely different learning goal.
+Implicit Attitudinal Training.
+Indirect attitudinal training is more subtle and is often the undertone of a course with a completely different learning goal.
 For example, a course teaching how to use a new software system might highlight the advantages of the new application.
 Although the course goal is software training, influencing users to have positive feelings about the new system is a secondary one.

 Instructional Strategies You Can Use